AI assistant — not human

 Model versioning with full audit trail, A/B testing capabilities, and instant rollback procedures.
 Every model change is documented, reviewed, and approved before production deployment.

-Regular AI audits are essential for maintaining governance effectiveness and demonstrating compliance to regulators, auditors, and stakeholders.
-EPC Group's AI audit methodology provides a structured, repeatable process for evaluating AI governance maturity.
+Regular AI audits are essential for effective governance.
+They demonstrate compliance to regulators, auditors, and stakeholders.
+EPC Group's AI audit methodology provides a clear and repeatable process for evaluating AI governance maturity.

 Catalog all AI/ML models, their data sources, intended use cases, risk classifications, and current governance status across the organization.